AriaSalvatrice/synth-printer/README.md

 ### Printing the front as last layer

+- With a poorly tuned or low quality printer, this orientation will yield better results.
 - Consider enabling ironing in your slicer settings!
-It takes a long while, but can achieve incredibly smooth results.
+It takes a long while, but can achieve an incredibly smooth surface.
+It's particularly good if you want to decorate your panel with acrylic paint (POSCA markers are a favorite for this).
+- You can add decorations in relief, and change filaments to have labels!
+But note that at Eurorack sizes, it's almost impossible to have text labels that look any decent.
+Synth Printer has no support for embossings yet, so you'll have to edit the STL with other software.
-- The recessed areas on the back will look visually nastier, but shouldn't require supports.
+- The recessed areas on the back will look visually nastier, and be less deep, but shouldn't require supports.
-- Of course, you can't add a lattice in the back with this orientation.
+- Of course, you can't add supports in the back with this orientation.
-- With a poorly tuned or low quality printer, this orientation will probably yield better results.

 ## Printing knobs